 You can hold a limit calmly, even when your child is melting down

 If your children “lose it” over what seem like small matters to you, there's a good chance some unresolved tensions are making it hard for them to see beyond their upset.

 These are good times to step out of “fix it” mode and step into “listening mode,” offering your confidence in them to work it through.

 Listening to a highly emotional child isn’t something that has been modeled for us well, and most of us feel quite unsure of ourselves as we try.
 To help your child through the emotional storm in a way that builds confidence, connection, and resilience, you can experiment with these steps.

-Move close to your child and hear her first.
+First, move close to your child and hear them out

 Find out what's happening for her in the moment by taking a moment to just listen.
 When you jump straight to logic or fixing, your child may receive a message different from what you intended.
 She may hear she shouldn't feel the way she feels now because it will be different later.
 Or she may internalize the message she can't handle her own feelings because you jump in to fix each thing she doesn't like so that she doesn't get upset.
 Try to simply stay in the present moment with her first, and listen.
 For her, there is a problem, and listening to her will begin to help her resolve it.

 After listening, you may find your child needs more information, some help fixing a problem or simply some reassurance that all is well.
 Letting your child know the socks they like are in the wash or that you plan to pick up more cereal tomorrow can reassure them you’re thinking of them and in charge of the situation.